fosterlab/PrInCE-Matlab/README.md

   * a working directory/
     * Code/
     * Input/
-      * Reference database file (e.g *allComplexes.csv*)
+      * Reference database file (e.g *allComplexes.txt*)
       * Data file 1 (e.g *condition1.csv*)
       * Data file 2 (e.g *condition2.csv*)
       * ...
     * Output/
     * prince.m

-Place all data files (there will be one for each biological condition) and the reference database file (typically allcomplexes.csv from CORUM) in the Input/ folder.
+Place all data files (there will be one for each biological condition) and the reference database file (typically allcomplexes.txt from CORUM) in the Input/ folder.

 ### 4. Enter the details of your experiment in prince.m.

 ### 5. Run analysis.
-Open Matlab.
-In Matlab, *cd* to the folder that contains pcpsilac.m, i.e. the working directory you made in 3.
+In Matlab, navigate to the working directory you made in 3.
 In the command line type

 ```
 prince.m
 ```

-As the pipeline runs, output figures and tables will be deposited in the Output/ folder.
+As the pipeline runs, output figures and tables will be generated in the Output/ folder.

 ## References